deafmute1/docker-calibredb/README.md

 | --- | --- |
 | UMASK_SET=022 | umask value for entrypoint functions |
 | IMPORT_TIME=10m | How long to wait before looking for files to import.
 A value to be understood by `sleep` (`$integer{h,m,s}`). |
-| DELETE_IMPORT=False | If true, delete files after import (calibre will not import duplicates, but it may cause performance issues later)
+| DELETE_IMPORTED=False | If true, delete files after import (calibre will not import duplicates, but it may cause performance issues later)

 ### /calibre/config/imports:
 The recommended way to use this file is to mount /calibre/config  from host (you can also place it in /image_root/... and build).